-The whole party accordingly climbed the bank, and, piling their toboggans in a heap together, prepared for a systematic hunt.
-Every man saw to it that his gun was properly loaded and capped, and his hunting-knife ready for immediate action.
-Then, leaving two of the men in charge of the toboggans, Mr. M'Kenzie directed the others to spread out in a long line, yet keeping within hearing distance of each other, and to steer due north until the game should be found.
-The factor's position was in the centre of the line, with Archie on his right, the end men being Mr. Wentzel and Akaitchko.
-As silently as it was possible for them to move, they stole on through the forest, each man eager to be the first to catch sight of their prey.
-They must have gone at least a mile without seeing anything save a partridge or two, which were permitted to flit by unhurt, when Mr. M'Kenzie's attention was attracted by a sound as if a sudden breeze had sprung up and was shaking the trees not far ahead of him.
+The whole party accordingly climbed the bank, and piling their toboggans in a heap together, prepared for a systematic hunt.
+Every man saw to it that his gun was properly loaded and capped, and his hunting knife ready for immediate action.
+Then, leaving two of the men in charge of the toboggans, Mr. McKenzie directed the others to spread out in a long line, yet keeping within hailing distance of each other, and to steer due north until the game should be found.
+The factor's position was in the center of the line, with Archie at his right, the end men being Mr. Wentzel and Akaitchko.

+As silently as it was possible for them to move, they stole on through the forest, each man eager to be the first to catch sight of his prey.
+They must have gone at least a mile without seeing anything, save a partridge or two that were permitted to flit by unhurt, when Mr. McKenzie's attention was attracted by a sound as if a sudden breeze had sprung up, and was shaking the trees not far ahead of him.

-'Hist!' he cried, under his breath, and held up a warning hand to Archie, who looked inquiringly towards him.
+"Hist!" he cried under his breath, and held up a warning hand to Archie who looked inquiringly toward him.